chelahmy/harubi-blockchained-rdb/README.md

 # Harubi Front
 Harubi Front is a web application development framework.
 Today, every new application is developed based on frameworks.
-An application serves a purpose.
-However, to serve the purpose the application needs fundamental supports such as user management, multi-page navigation, internationalization/translations, data entry and visualization, searching and filtering, database management, etc. Those fundamental supports are being provided by frameworks.
+Every application serves a specific and perhaps a unique purpose.
+However, to serve its purpose any application needs general fundamental supports such as user management, multi-page navigation, internationalization/translations, data entry and visualization, searching and filtering, database management, etc. Those fundamental supports are being provided by frameworks.
 A framework will free developers from the fundamental works, and will let them focus on developing the true purpose of the application.

 ### Features
 - Mobile first web application.